 - 1 teaspoon pure vanilla extract

 - 1/4 teaspoon ground cinnamon

-- 1/2 stick unsalted butter, cut into small cubes
+- 1/2 stick butter, cut into small cubes

 - 1 cup light brown sugar, plus more for sprinkling, divided

-Set a 12-inch skillet, seasoned cast iron if you have, over medium heat.
-Add the butter and 1 cup sugar and cook, stirring constantly, until the sugar has melted and caramelized, about 5 minutes, then add the 1/2 cup of water, stirring and bring to a boil.
-Turn off and begin adding the rest of your ingredients.
+Set a 10-inch ovenproof skillet, seasoned cast iron if you have, over medium heat.
+Add the butter and 1 cup sugar and cook, stirring constantly, until the sugar has melted and caramelized about 5 minutes, then remove from heat and gently whisk in the cream.

 While the sugar is melting, peel apples, then use an apple corer to make your slices.